-On July 2, 2014, the Company's stockholders approved the 2014 Stock Option and Incentive Plan (the "2014 Stock Option Plan"), which became effective upon the completion of the IPO.
+On July 2, 2014, the stockholders of the Company approved the 2014 Stock Option and Incentive Plan (the "2014 Stock Option Plan"), which became effective upon the completion of the IPO.
 The 2014 Stock Option Plan provides for the grant of restricted stock awards, restricted stock units, incentive stock options and non-statutory stock options.
 The 2014 Stock Option Plan replaced the Company's 2011 Stock Option and Grant Plan (the "2011 Stock Option Plan").
 The Company will no longer grant stock options or other awards under the 2011 Stock Option Plan.
 Any options or awards outstanding under the 2011 Stock Option Plan remained outstanding and effective.
-As of December 31, 2016, the total number of shares reserved under all equity plans is 4,891,922, and the Company had 660,115 shares available for future issuance under such plans.
-On December 15, 2016, the Board of Directors of the Company approved the 2016 Inducement Equity Plan, for which no grants were made as of December 31, 2016.
+As of December 31, 2017, the total number of shares reserved under all equity plans is 7,866,789, and the Company had 2,251,096 shares available for future issuance under such plans.